u8slvn/hyperfocus/README.md

 ### Initialization

-In order to work properly, **HyperFocus** needs to initialize a database and a config file.
-Both are generated into your home, unless you specified another location.
+In order to work properly, **HyperFocus** needs to initialize a database and a configuration file.
+Both are generated into your home directory, unless you specified another location.

 ```bash
 hyf init